junecastillote/EWS.PS/README.md

 ## OAuth Access Token Requirement

 Make sure to acquire an access token first.
-Use the `Get-MsalToken` cmdlet.
+Use the `Get-MsalToken` cmdlet or `Get-AdalToken`.

+### Get Access Token Using MSAL.PS

 ```PowerShell
 # Get MSAL Token using CLIENT ID,  CLIENT SECRET, and TENANT ID